Darren Fletcher: International career

 Fletcher established himself as a regular choice for Scotland during the 2003–04 season.
 He scored his first goal in a 1–0 win against Lithuania, having come off the bench for only his second cap.
 His goal took Scotland to the play-offs for UEFA Euro 2004.
 On 26 May 2004, he captained Scotland to a 1–0 friendly win against Estonia in Tallinn, making him the youngest Scotland captain since 17-year-old John Lambie in 1886.
 Fletcher scored with a 25-yard strike in a 3–0 win against Slovenia on 12 October 2005.

 Fletcher was Scotland's vice-captain under Alex McLeish, deputising in the absence of regular captain Barry Ferguson.
 Fletcher was named as full-time captain in November 2009 when Ferguson was banned from international football for misbehaviour.

 Fletcher earned his 50th cap in September 2010, in a UEFA Euro 2012 qualifying match against Liechtenstein.
 His bouts of illness interrupted his international career, which meant that Scott Brown assumed the captaincy.
 Fletcher was recalled to the international squad for a friendly against Poland in March 2014.
 He resumed the captaincy in September 2016, after Brown had temporarily retired from international football.

 Coaching career

 In November 2019, Fletcher said he aspired to a future in management.
 In October 2020, Fletcher returned to Manchester United to coach their under-16s players, and in January 2021, he was promoted to first-team coach.
 In March 2021, he became the technical director at Manchester United.
+He was replaced in this role by Jason Wilcox in April 2024, with United saying that Fletcher would "continue to play a key role in the football leadership team".

+In July 2025, Fletcher was appointed the Head Coach of the Under-18's Team.